 Looking for the latest news from the Walt Disney World Resort?
 Check out these recent articles below for the most up-to-date news:

-- New Character Pillow Pins at Disney Parks
+- Cinderella Cast Pin at Disney Parks

 And follow us on Instagram, Facebook and other social channels for even more up-to-date information.